In this article, we’ll go over exactly what a CV is and how to make one with our step-by-step guide and examples.

 What is a CV for a job?

-A curriculum vitae (CV) is a document used to apply for a job that overviews your skills, work experience, and education.
+A curriculum vitae (CV) is a detailed document that presents your professional and academic history to potential employers.

 What is the difference between a CV and a resume?

-It’s simple: usually, a CV and a resume are the same thing.
-In most of the world, the words “CV” and “resume” both refer to the document you send to employers to apply for a job.
+It’s simple: In most of the world, the words “CV” and “resume” both refer to the document you send to employers to apply for a job.

 Put simply, if you’re applying for jobs in the US or Canada, you should use an American resume, and use a CV only to apply for academic positions.
-But if you’re applying for jobs anywhere else in the world, a resume and a CV are the same thing.
+But if you’re applying for jobs anywhere else in the world, you should use a CV.

 1. Decide on a CV format and style